|

 - For several days after first quarter, the moon continues

-to wax but is a waxing gibbous phase instead of a waxing crescent.
+to wax but it is in a waxing gibbous phase instead of a waxing

-A gibbous moon is more than a quarter moon but less than a full
+crescent.
+A gibbous moon is more than a quarter moon but less

-moon.
-During this phase, the moon moves from 9 o'clock to 6 o'clock
+than a full moon.
+During this phase, the moon moves from 9 o'clock

-on the dial, and the sun-Earth-moon angle is getting larger
+to 6 o'clock on the dial, and the sun-Earth-moon angle is getting

 -